Here’s the link: http://smarturl.it/inspectorkirby1

 Kirby leant down and forward with the phone in front of him.
 He kept his voice at the same level.
 ‘Well?’

-The woman moved back as if the power of his voice was too much for her.
+The woman took a step back as if the power of his voice was too much for her.
 She glanced at the two sleeping students who hadn’t even twitched.
 ‘Er, no. Sorry, Inspector.
 I do recognise her.
 She’s a regular visitor and a nice girl from what I can tell.
 I’ve been here since just after eight, with the exception of a couple of short breaks.
 She turned to the woman at a desk behind her.
 ‘Joan?’
 The woman looked up.
 ‘Joan, did this girl the inspector’s looking for come in while you were on reception?’
 Joan joined them and studied the picture on Kirby’s phone.
 She shook her head.
 ‘No.’

 ‘Thank you, ladies,’ A few minutes later Constable Barker and Susie returned.
 ‘Anything?’